Things NOT To Do When An Employee Resigns

 During my time spent working as a manager, I was lucky enough not to have to deal with resignations too often.
 But when I did, it wasn't the happiest moment and that was because I felt I was "losing" valuable people.

-When someone from your team is asking if you've got 2 minutes to talk, your mind usually starts spinning, finding the best things to say, as the first thing that comes to your mind is "oh boy, something is wrong".
+When someone from your team is asking if you've got 2 minutes to talk, your mind usually starts spinning, finding the best things to say, as the first thing that comes to your mind is "Oh boy, something is wrong".

-There are cases when a resignation might get you completely by surprise, what I do recommend is to have constant check-ups with your employees, 1:1's, just to be sure you're on track with their struggles, frustrations or wishes.
+There are cases when a resignation might get you completely by surprise.
+What I do recommend is to have constant check-ups with your employees, 1:1's, just to be sure you're on track with their struggles, frustrations, or wishes.

 Here are some things NOT to say nor to do when your employee is presenting his/her resignation.

-You don't take it serious
+You don't take it seriously

-When your employee is presenting his/her resignation, don't take it as a joke and don't wait for your employee to change his/her mind.
-He probably won't, and the break up can become more unpleasant because of your lack of professionalism.
+When your employee is presenting his/her resignation, don't take it as a joke, and don't wait for your employee to change his/her mind.
+He probably won't, and the breakup can become more unpleasant because of your lack of professionalism.

 You're playing the "mocking boss"